systemsexpert-pxl/selabs/apps/flask-hello-world/README.md

 Steps:

 - Containerize using a Dockerfile
-- Push the file to docker hub
+- Push the image to docker hub
 - Create a kubernetes deployment

 ## flask-hello-world